shaik1002/biggitlabbomb/doc/subscriptions/gitlab_com/index.md

 - A payment receipt.
 You can also access this information in the Customers Portal under [**Invoices**](https://customers.gitlab.com/invoices).

-## Remove users from subscription
+### Remove users from your subscription

-To remove a billable user from your GitLab.com subscription:
+To remove a billable user from your subscription:

 1. On the left sidebar, select **Search or go to** and find your group.
 1. Select **Settings > Billing**.